Click here to print this page or back to page.

 Consider a Conventional loan if your borrowers are:

-In conclusion, understanding both Jumbo and Conventional mortgages is essential when helping your clients make sound financial decisions when purchasing property.
-Both types have their own advantages and disadvantages so it’s important that your clients weigh those carefully before making their final decision about which type best suits their needs financially speaking.
-By helping them understand both options thoroughly before signing any contracts they’ll be able ensure they’re making an educated decision about their financial future!
+Understanding Conventional vs Jumbo loan mortgages is essential when helping your clients make sound financial decisions on purchasing property.
+Both types have their own advantages and disadvantages so it’s important that your clients weigh those carefully before deciding which loan type suits best.
+By helping them understand both options before signing any contracts they’ll be able ensure they’re making an educated decision about their financial future.